Stiff-Rock/ObsidianGitHubSync/README.md

 **Obsidian Git Sync** is a straightforward plugin for [Obsidian](https://obsidian.md) that syncs your vaults with a GitHub repository.
 Ideal for backups, version control, and working seamlessly across devices.

+## Disclaimer
+- This version of the plugin is WIP

 ## Features

 - **Sync with Git**: Push and pull changes effortlessly.